SeattleQuantumComputingMeetup/qiskit_fall_fest_2025/README.md

 ### How to Submit your work?

-Send a direct message in Discord (nhawkins), Meetup, or LinkedIn (natalie-hawkins-seattle) with either a link to a storage location (github, Box, etc) containing your file(s), or attach them to your message.
+Submit your work by sending a direct message in Discord (nhawkins), Meetup (Natalie Hawkins), or LinkedIn (natalie-hawkins-seattle) or an email to nrhawkins@gmail.com with ONE of the following, as well as indicating your full name as you wish it to appear on the certificate:
+- a link to a github repo or other storage location, like Box, containing your work
+- attach your file(s) to the message

 ### Final Words

 Have fun, enjoy your Quantum Journey, and thanks so much for participating!!